erickcastrillo/Diquis/docs/rails/GEMFILE_DOCUMENTATION.md

 ---

-This gem selection provides a comprehensive foundation for the La Cantera Football Academy management system, covering all aspects from development through production deployment.
+This gem selection provides a comprehensive foundation for the Diquis Football Academy management system, covering all aspects from development through production deployment.